Posted: 29th March 2018

 The best way of getting a confirmation of the presence of PVY is via diagnosis.
 This can be achieved by sending samples to an approved laboratory for testing.
 However, laboratory methods can be time-consuming and take days or weeks.
 So, a fast alternative is to use a Potato Virus Y rapid test.
 These tests provide results in a matter of minutes while still in the field.

-In addition, Potato Virus Y rapid tests can be used at various stages within the growing cycle.
+In addition, Potato Virus Y rapid tests can be used at various stages of the growing cycle.
 That means there is an opportunity to confirm the presence or absence of PVY all the way through the growing season.

 Some people may say why get a diagnosis of PVY if I know what the symptoms are?
 Well, one reason is to show evidence that your plant disease management protocols are robust and that you are being proactive in monitoring any potential outbreak.
-Another reason is purely to detect PVY quickly so dealing with the presence of the plant disease can start as soon as possible.
+Another reason is simply to detect PVY quickly so dealing with the presence of the plant disease can start as soon as possible.
 However, the main reason is that regular testing as part of an overall plant disease management strategy will help to produce a good yield.

 As with any plant pathogen, if there is a way around control methods in order to infect its host a plant disease is going to try its best to achieve its goal.
 Especially PVY, as the virus is mostly carried from plant to plant by aphids.
 However, there are ways and means of trying to stand in PVY’s path.

-As recommended by USDA, ARS & Department of Plant Pathology and AHDB Potatoes the following measures will help to produce PVY-free potatoes.
+As recommended by USDA, ARS & Department of Plant Pathology and AHDB Potatoes the following measures will help to try and produce PVY-free potatoes.

 For further information on managing Potato Virus Y, as well as information on seed certification please contact organisations such as AHDB Potatoes, the Animal and Plant Health Agency or the USDA.